xiangjunn/tp/docs/UserGuide.md

 * You will find these icons in this user guide:
     * **:bulb: Tip** provides additional information that might be useful to you.
     * **:information_source: Note** provides supplementary information that helps you to understand this User Guide.
-    * **:exclamation: Caution** cautions you against doing certain actions that will lead to undesirable consequences.
+    * **:exclamation: Caution** cautions you against certain actions that will lead to undesirable consequences.
 * You can find explanations of _italicised_ words in the [Glossary](#glossary).
 * You can refer to the [Command Summary](#command-summary) for a complete overview of all SoConnect features and commands.